 It is useful to repeat an activity like this throughout the fall.
 As children revisit the idea of looking closely, they will notice something new all of the time.
 This can be a good opportunity to begin modeling asking questions, which can help set the stage for learning through inquiry.

 I teach in both the English and French Immersion programs, so I know how useful it is to have resources in both languages.
-Today I will post the English song, and hope to shortly post the French version for you.
-You will find a recording of the song above, as well as a printable of the lyrics and chords below (I am still learning about uploading resources- please let me know if you have any issues!).
+You can watch the French video HERE, and you can download the lyrics and chords for both languages HERE.
 This song sounds great played on any instrument, or no instrument at all; just do what works best for you!

 I would love to hear how you use the song!
 And if you need any further support with the song- learning to play it, or thinking through more ways to use it- please let me know!